Typhoon Lionrock: North Korea

 Lionrock interacted with a low pressure area over China to drop heavy rainfall in North Korea, mostly in North Hamgyong Province, considered by the state media Korean Central News Agency to be the "heaviest downpour since 1945".
 Over a two-day period, Kyonghung County recorded 320 mm of rainfall.
 This caused flooding along the Tumen River and its tributaries, inundating about 16,000 ha of farmlands just weeks ahead of the harvest, of which 10145 ha were wrecked.

 The floods from Lionrock caused "a disaster beyond anything experienced by local officials", according to a local UNICEF representative, and were described as "a very major and complex disaster" by Chris Staines, head of the Red Cross Society of the Democratic People's Republic of Korea.
-The affected area had poor infrastructure and deforestation on hills, exasperating the floods' impacts.
+The affected area had poor infrastructure and deforestation on hills, exacerbating the floods' impacts.
 Entire villages were washed away, carrying away families' entire possessions.
 Three people trapped in floodwaters were rescued by two Chinese rescue boats.
 Over 35,500 houses were damaged, of which around 25,000 were destroyed, forcing 107,000 people from their homes; many of these people sheltered on higher grounds or in public buildings.
 Floods from Lionrock damaged another 8,700 non-residential buildings, including schools and public buildings.
 In Ryanggang Province, the heavy rains caused a five-story building to collapse, killing 34 people.
 In Hoeryong city, over 104,000 people lost access to clean water during the floods, and nationwide about 600,000 people were affected by water cuts.
 Musan and Yonsa counties were unreachable and had little communications, resulting in the slow spread of information on the disaster.
 The floods also washed away six bridges and 31 km of roads, with 43 km of road bed damaged.
 The floods related to Lionrock killed at least 525 people in the country.